theo-armour/ucsf2/arm-pit/README.md

 * Heartbeat?
 * Blood pressure?

 Google Fit running on my phone seems to be doing a good. fail-free way.
-First app I've come accros that does this.
+First app I've come across that does this.

 My second priority is to be able to share that data on the web

 * Data available via GitHub pages - ie a static host

 First step: Can capture historical data from Google Fit and send to a Google Sheet.
+Next steps will include sharing the data here somewhere.

 <img src=arm-pit/images/google-fit-data-first-pass.png width=300 style="border:1px solid lightgray;" >

 The export of data is now at a very early but working! stage.
-I 've wanted to do something like this for years.
+I've wanted to do something like this for years.
 Things finally have gotten easy enough for a derp like me to get going.
 The future should bring more data, more data types and more interesting presentations and reports.

 ### 2019-02-23